zesty-io/RFCs/text/rfc-0013-igac-workflow.md

-# RFC 0013 - IGAC Workflow in Zesty.io
+# RFC 0013 - IGACC Workflow in Zesty.io

 ## Summary

 All development teams have a workflow.
 Some work better for others at different sizes, office setups, team distribution etc., and it is a highly subjective and opinionated subject.
 We are going to clearly define a workflow it his RFC for engineers at Zesty.io.
 This will be a public document for both our internal team and external community to understand how the product evolves.

-Our workflow is one that starts with an idea and ends with communication.
-IGAC (idea > goal > activity > communication).
+Our workflow is one that starts with an idea and ends with customer communication.
+IGACC (idea > goal > activity > completion > communication).

 ## IGAC WorkFlow